jinjagit/pomodoro/README.md

 Although the pure JavaScript approach seems to be long-winded, this is because almost all styling is included in the .js file, and not a CSS file.
 This approach enables the resizing of the app when constrained by smaller windows and the dynamic changes of layouts, colors and contents needed for the design I chose.

-I'm really pleased with the way the design looks clean and elegant (in my opinion), and has the sci-fi vibe I aimed for.
+I'm pleased with the (in my opinion) clean and elegant design, which also has the sci-fi vibe I aimed for.